Frequently Asked Questions About Financial Aid

 What happens if the student's financial aid award it is not enough to allow him/her to attend Whitworth?

-How are special circumstances that were not indicated on the FAFSA communicated to Whitworth?
+How shall I/my student communicate to Whitworth any special circumstances that were not indicated on the FAFSA?

-Can the financial aid award change after the freshman year?
+Is it possible for a financial aid award to change after the freshman year?

 Is there a payment plan available to parents?

-What is required to maintain satisfactory academic progress in order to continue to receive financial aid?
+What is required for a student to maintain satisfactory academic progress in order to continue to receive financial aid?

 Where can a student research private scholarships?